symbioticfi/metadata-holesky/README.md

   - `explorer`: A blockchain explorer link for the entity's Ethereum address or contract.
   - `docs`: Documentation related to the entity.
   - `example`: Example use cases or tutorials.
+  - `externalLink`: A link to be shown below the entity's name.
 - `name`: A user-friendly name for the link.
 - `url`: The URL of the resource.